discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

     by: TJ [SC]
     youtube: U1yYDskt3Cw
 ---
 The **<Specialization text="Condi Firebrand" name="Firebrand"/>** can provide permanent <Boon name="Quickness"/> (if necessary) to the party while dealing high consistent DPS.
-Your tomes are by far your most important skills, they enable you to do great DPS as well as support and heal your allies.
-Thanks to those, the build is able to adapt to various situations with <Boon name="Stability"/>, <Boon name="Resistance"/>, reflects and pulls.
+Your tomes are by far your most important skills; they enable you to do great DPS as well as support and heal your allies.
+Tomes cover almost the entire toolbox of defensive capabilities such as boons like <Boon name="Stability"/>, <Boon name="Resistance"/>, but also reflects and pulls and condi cleanses.
+Knowing where to find these defensive skills is an important part of supporting your team as a DPS player.

 <Advanced>
 This build has tremendous amounts of self-sustain and is therefore also a great build for soloing content: